Join us this October for a fabulous Book Club Tour of Umbria

 Participants will receive the three chosen books to read prior to your arrival in Italy*.
 (Yes, it’s going to be up to you to read the books.)
 The second part of the book club will take place in Italy — yes Italy— where I will lead you on a 7-day tour to discover the places, experiences, and flavors you will have read about.

-Now is the time to start planning a Book Club adventure of your own schedule.
-Book Club tours can be arranged for any time of the year with a minimum of 4 participants.
+If you’re not able to join us in October, why not plan your own Book Club adventure whenever you like.
+Book Club tours can be arranged for any time between mid-April to mid-November with a minimum of 4 participants.
 Pick a date and we’ll make sure you’ll have an extraordinary experience.

 7 Day/Night Package includes: